-Growing up, we all knew that fruits and vegetables were good for us, but sometimes we still didn’t eat them, because as children we only wanted sweets.
+Growing up, we all knew that fruits and vegetables were good for us, but sometimes we still didn’t eat them because, as children we only wanted sweets.
 Then, as adults, some of us avoided them because fruits and vegetables contain carbs and sugars.
 However, the carbs in fruits and vegetables are nothing to be feared.
 If anything, they’re something to be appreciated.

 When the body goes without carbs for too long, it causes many metabolic imbalances and can lead to intense cravings, fatigue, anxiety, and more.
 That doesn’t mean you need to load up on bread and processed carbs, though.
-By adding more fruits and vegetables into your meals each day, you’ll see a huge improvement in your mind and your body.
+By adding more fruits and vegetables to your meals each day, you’ll see a huge improvement in your mind and your body.

 Here are some of the best fruits and vegetables to eat for their high-quality carbohydrate content.

 Rich in potassium, vitamin B6, manganese, magnesium, vitamin C, and fiber, bananas can help relieve inflammation, nausea, stomach ulcers, depression, and anxiety.
 One banana also contains less digestible carbohydrates than one piece of wheat bread.
 Ripe bananas are usually easier to digest than the starchier yellow ones, but yellow bananas have less of a glycemic impact than ripe.
 Plus, bananas help improve gut bacteria since they contain large amounts of prebiotics.
 If you don’t like ripe bananas, don’t just throw them away.
 Freeze them for smoothies, or use them to make these delicious banana recipes that will leave you loving the way this fruit makes you feel.
 Check out these banana recipes.

 Source: Seitan Beef and Broccoli